 Saicret o the Unicorn

-The books in Mr Pandrop’s room are Treisure Island (by R. L. Stevenson) and The Captain o the Pole Starn (‘The Captain of the Pole Star’ by Sir A. Conan Doyle) – both classic Scottish sea adventures.
+The books in Mr Pandrop’s room are Treisure Island (by R. L. Stevenson) and The Captain o the Pole Starn (‘The Captain of the Pole Star’ by Arthur Conan Doyle) – both classic Scottish sea adventures.

-Alistair Paisley pauchles a wallet belonging to a certain ‘D. Balfour’, in allusion to David Balfour, the hero of Stevenson’s novel, Kidnapped.
+Alistair Paisley pauchles a wallet belonging to a certain ‘D. Balfour’, in allusion to David Balfour, the hero of Robert Louis Stevenson’s novel, Kidnapped.

 Treisure o Rachlan the Reid

-Dr Kelvin Kenspeckle’s hobby of dowsterswivellin (dowsing) is a homage to Herr Dowsterswivel in Walter Scott’s 1816 novel The Antiquary.
+Dr Kelvin Kenspeckle’s hobby of dowsterswivellin (dowsing) is a homage to Herr Dousterswivel in Walter Scott’s 1816 novel The Antiquary.

 The lines that Captain Haddie recites in the rowboat (‘They hadna sailt a league, a league…’) are from the ancient Scots ballad, Sir Patrick Spens.